-- Have you discussed it with your child’s other parent?
+Have you discussed homeschooling with your child’s other parent?
 And, are you both in agreement?
 Is your child at least interested?

 - Do you have a child[ren] that you feel would benefit from a non-traditional instructional setting?

-- Do you understand this may mean forgoing your career or taking a pay cut if you have to reduce the time your work?
+- Do you understand that when you homeschool this may mean forgoing your career or taking a pay cut if you have to reduce the time you work?

 - Do you understand that homeschooling is equivalent to at least a part-time job?
-Even if you unschool you are still directing your child and helping them get the resources they are interested in, taking them to classes, etc.
+Even if you unschool or have an independent teen, you are still directing your child and helping them get to the resources they need for following their interests, taking them to classes, etc.

-- Are you prepared to learn and read a lot as you research everything (from how children learn, how to teach to XYZ, who is Charlotte Mason how is she different from Maria Montessori, what’s the difference between a toad and a frog, what does snake poop look like?
+- Are you prepared to learn and read a lot as you research everything? (from how children learn, how to teach XYZ, who is Charlotte Mason how is she different from Maria Montessori, what’s the difference between a toad and a frog, what does snake poop look like?
 EVERYTHING.)

 - How are you going to handle teaching subjects that you are weak in?

-- Can you afford curriculum?
-There are no write offs here.
-There are free and low-cost options available but they may not be what you want and you may have to spend a lot of time piecing it together exactly what you want if you can’t afford to buy it.
+- Can you afford a curriculum?
+There are no tax subsidies or write-offs for Texas homeschoolers.
+There are free and low-cost options available but they may not be what you want.
+You may have to spend a lot of time piecing your ideal homeschool curriculum together to become exactly what you want if you can’t afford to buy it.

 - Do you want your children to be able to play with each other and other children of various ages?